GlenOak High School: Campus

 The Community Campus includes an incorporated public library, a video studio, a 900-seat theater with balcony, and a blackbox.
-It also sports two gymnasiums, the main gym and a smaller auxiliary gym, softball and baseball fields and a new multi-purpose stadium with Field Turf, named "Bob Commings Field".
+It also sports two gymnasiums, the main gym and a smaller auxiliary gym, softball and baseball fields and a new multi-purpose stadium with Field Turf, named "Bob Commings Field" along with another turf field used for the freshman football team or other events when "Bob Commings Field" is already being used.
 The stadium enhancements are being funded privately through community support.
 Design of permanent facilities within the stadium were completed in 2008 and an outdoor learning lab is being built near the main retention pond.
 An adjacent property was bought by Plain Township to be converted to a park, and walking trails from the park will wind through the campus.

 Clubs and activities

 The school's Latin Club functions as a local chapter of both the Ohio Junior Classical League (OJCL) and National Junior Classical League (NJCL).
-The school's Gay Straight Alliance club,created in the 2011-2012 school year by two juniors, Ellenore Holbrook and Gabriel Dumea, was the first Gay-Straight Alliance Created in the area, launching an increase in clubs around Canton, Ohio.
+The school's Gay Straight Alliance club, created in the 2011-2012 school year by two juniors, Ellenore Holbrook and David Seatter, was the first Gay-Straight Alliance Created in the area, launching an increase in clubs around Canton, Ohio.